ReinfyTeam/Zuri/README.md

 - ✨ It is easy to use when it comes at the game, you can easily debug things, manage them all at the game, and **disable checks** according to your command.
 - ❌ Limit players joining by their ip limit, you can change and configure on how many players can join with same ip address. *(optional)*
 - 🌟 It also checks the player if they are using a **Proxy or VPN** *(optional)*
+- ‼ It also have support for ProxyUDP. *(on development stage)*
 - 💥 You can manage plugin at the in-game using **Interactive UI** by using command! `/zuri ui`

+# The Origin of the Plugin
+This plugin is an inspirational and continued work of old anticheat plugin by

 # Forks / Dependencies
 Here are the **dependencies** were used in the plugin: